Huernia blyderiverensis was discovered in about 1975 by Alan Percy-Lancaster (1944-1995) by Ohrigstad River near the junction with Blyde River.

 Etymology

-The specific epithet "blyderiverensis (bly-der-ee-ver-EN-sis)" refers to Blyde River Canyon, which is the type locality of the species.
+The specific epithet "blyderiverensis (pronounced bly-der-ee-ver-EN-sis)" refers to Blyde River Canyon, the type locality of this species.

 Origin

 Huernia blyderiverensis is native to South Africa.
-It occurs from Kromellenboog among the hills along the southern banks of the Olifants River to the slopes of the mountains overlooking the Blyde River, restricted to dolomite, in shallow soils on ledges and rock outcrops.
+It can be found from Kromellenboog, among the hills along the southern banks of the Olifants River, to the slopes of the mountains that overlook the Blyde River.
+This species is restricted to dolomite and typically grows in shallow soils on ledges and rock outcrops.

 Description

 Huernia blyderiverensis, formerly known as Huernia quinta var. blyderiverensis, is a dwarf succulent that forms a dense clump of grey-green to purplish stems with deltoid tubercles.
-The stems are 4-angled, erect to decumbent, and can grow up to 2.4 inches (6 cm) long and 0.8 inches (2 cm) thick.
-The tubercles are up to 0.25 inches (0.6 cm) long, joined into usually four wing-like angles along the stem, and taper into a soft point soon wearing away.
+The stems are erect to decumbent and can grow up to 2.4 inches (6 cm) long and 0.8 inches (2 cm) thick.
+The tubercles are joined into usually four wing-like angles along the stem and taper into a soft point, soon wearing away.
+They can measure up to 0.25 inches (0.6 cm) long.

 During the fall, inflorescences of 3 to 20 flowers arise from a short stalk, usually near the base of the stem.
 The flowers are bell-shaped or wheel-shaped with a cup-shaped tube in the center and can reach up to 1.4 inches (3.5 cm) in diameter.
-The corolla is white with purple-red markings usually restricted to the tube or sometimes on lobes and around the mouth of the tube.
-The corona is about 0.2 inches (0.5 cm) in diameter.
-The outer lobes of the corona are pale yellow, suffused with pink and maroon patches near the base, while the inner lobes are bright yellow.
+The corolla is white with purple-red markings usually restricted to the tube or sometimes on the lobes and around the mouth of the tube.
+The corona can reach about 0.2 inches (0.5 cm) in diameter.
+Its outer lobes are pale yellow, suffused with pink and maroon patches near the base, while the inner lobes are bright yellow.

 How to Grow and Care for Huernia blyderiverensis

 Light: Huernia blyderiverensis prefers bright light or partial shade during the hottest summer days.
-Too much sun can cause the stems to develop a protective pigmentation or get sunburned.
-Too little light leads to weak, thin stems and decreased flower production.
+Too much sun can cause the stems to develop protective pigmentation or get sunburned, while too little light leads to weak, thin stems and decreased flower production.
 When grown indoors, place the plant near the brightest window of your home.

 Soil: The right soil is crucial to successful growing.
 Use a commercial potting soil mix for succulents, or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.